 If children are encouraged to try a variety of foods from the start of their table-food days, eating well can become a lifelong habit.
-It can be easy for you to find a variety of foods from all food groups - grains, vegetables, fruits, protein and dairy - that your child will like.
+It can be easy for you to find a variety of foods from all categories of the food pyramid - grains, vegetables, fruits, milk, meats and beans, and oils - that your child will like.
 All it takes is a little planning and a strategy.